slowernews/wisdom-tldr/chapters/chapter_1_self.md

 You can choose courage or you can choose comfort, but you can't choose both.
 Take risk.
 Big audacious risk.
 You’ll never get what you want in life without it.
 Not taking risks is too risky.

-If you act average, you're going to be average, If you want to move away from average, you must diverge.
+If you act average, you're going to be average.
+If you want to move away from average, you must diverge.
 And if you want to outperform, you must be different and correct.

 > *'Mimicking the herd, invites regression to the mean.' -- Charlie Munger*

 Hints:

 - The risk of not changing is almost always greater than the risk of changing.
-- Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value' is a surprising result.
+- Repeating close variations on your usual theme unlocks far more value than you'd expect given minimal novelty value is a surprising result.
 - Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.
 - Being uncomfortable should be “play” for you.
 Get confort in disconfort.
 - Leap while you’re at the top of the curve, and the next curve builds on the momentum.